whatmakeart/whatmakeart.github.io/content/3d-modeling/polygon-mesh-3d-modeling-basics.md

 ### UV Coordinates

-UV coordinates describe the mesh and the triangles in a flat 2D coordinate space that contains the image or procedural texture information.
+[UV Coordinates](uv-coordinates.md) describe the mesh and the triangles in a flat 2D coordinate space that contains the image or procedural texture information.

 Below is the raw output of the `vt` or texture coordinates from the example OBJ file.
 Notice that each coordinate only has 2 numbers instead of 3 like the vertices.
 That is because the texture is a 2D image file that only has U and V coordinates.